IFCA-Advanced-Computing/keystone-voms/doc/source/index.rst

 features and users will still be able to authenticate using any of the Keystone native mechanisms.

-This documentation is based on a Keystone 2015.1 (Kilo) installation.
+This documentation is based on a Keystone 8.0.0 (Liberty) installation.

 * Only V2 authentication is supported in Juno so far.
 * If you are using the 2014.1 (Icehouse) version, please check the `Icehouse